katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
 Edit the form, then click Update Form.
 The form will show as updated on your website.

 == Changelog ==

+= 3.1.12 on August 21 =
+* Fixed: Compatibility with WordPress 4.3

 = 3.1.11 on July 15 =
 * Fixed: Submissions not being processed properly for lists being selected using `<select>` inputs